domschl/HuggingFaceGuidedTourForMac/README.md

 Then we provide additional HowTos for:

-- Running large language models (LLMs) that rival commercial projects: Llama 2 with llama.cpp (s.b.) using Mac Metal acceleration.
+- Running large language models (LLMs) that rival commercial projects: Llama 2 or Llama 3 with llama.cpp (s.b.) using Mac Metal acceleration.

 ## Additional overview notes